sleeptil3/euchre-native/README.md

 ## Contact & Support

-- To send me a message, use this [contact form](https://www.sleeptil3software.com/#/contact)
+- If you find a bug or have a feature request, submit an Issue to this repository using the templates provided
-- If you find a bug or have a feature request, submit an Issue to this repository
+- To get in contact with me directly, use the [contact form](https://www.sleeptil3software.com/#/contact) on my website